sunilvarmauppalapati/Diwali_sales/README.md

 2) Performed Exploratory Data Analysis (EDA) using Pandas, NumPy, Matplotlib, Seaborn Libraries.
 3) Improved Customer experience by identifying potential customers across different states, occupation,Martial_status, gender and age groups.
 4) Improved sales by identifying most selling product categories and products, which can help to plan inventory and hence meet the demands.
+5) Summarize the findings and key insights obtained from the analysis.
+# Tools Used :-
+1) Python: Programming language used for data analysis.
+2) Jupyter Notebook: Interactive environment for running Python code, data visualization, and analysis.
+3) Pandas: Library for data manipulation and analysis.
+4) NumPy: Library for numerical operations and array manipulation.
+5) Matplotlib and Seaborn: Libraries for data visualization.